DiRW: Path-Aware Digraph Learning for Heterophily: Introduction

 Despite recent advancements in PathGNNs~\cite{ijcai22_rawgnn, xie2023pathmlp, sun2022beyond}, their walk strategies are tailored for undirected graphs, lacking generalizability.
 Furthermore, the complex relationships inherent in directed topology pose unique challenges to the naive random walks, necessitating further investigations to develop fine-grained walk rules.
-To further elucidate, we present empirical analyses in Fig.~\ref{fig: empirical_1_(a)}-\ref{fig: empirical_2_(b)} that demonstrate these limitations and offer key insights.
+To further elucidate, we present empirical analyses in Fig.~\ref{fig: empirical_1}-\ref{fig: empirical_2} that demonstrate these limitations and offer key insights.

-\textbf{(1) L1: Neglect of edge directions.} Existing PathGNNs often fail to account for the edge direction.
-Utilizing directed simple random walks (DiSRW) on digraphs inevitably leads to interruptions when encountering nodes with no outgoing edges.
+\ding{117} \textbf{Limitation 1: Neglect of edge directions.} PathGNNs often fail to account for the edge direction.
+Utilizing directed simple random walks (DiSRW) on digraphs inevitably leads to interruptions when encountering nodes lack outgoing edges.
 To investigate and visualize this limitation, we employ DiSRW and initiate a walk from each node on four digraphs.
-As the walk length increases, we record the proportion of complete paths out of the total sequences, as depicted in Fig.~\ref{fig: empirical_1_(a)}.
-To mitigate the impact of cycles within the digraph, we also devise an DiSRW that excludes cycles and conduct the same experiment, as shown in Fig.~\ref{fig: empirical_1_(b)}.
+As the walk length increases, we record the proportion of complete paths out of the total sequences, as depicted in Fig.~\ref{fig: empirical_1}(a).
+To mitigate the impact of cycles within the digraph, we also devise an DiSRW that excludes cycles and conduct the same experiment, as shown in Fig.~\ref{fig: empirical_1}(b).

-\textbf{Key Insight 1:} \textit{Walking strictly along the edge directions leads to severe walk interruption problems.} Due to the non-strongly connected nature of digraphs, most walks exhibit a sharp decline in the proportion of complete paths after only five steps.
-This indicates that the majority of walk sequences fail to gather extensive information beyond the immediate neighborhood of the originating node.
-Furthermore, when the influence of cycles is removed, the proportion of uninterrupted sequences declines more significantly.
+\ding{80} \textbf{Key Insight 1:} \textit{Walking strictly along the edge directions leads to severe walk interruption problems.} The non-strongly connected nature of digraphs causes most walks to show a sharp decline in complete paths after just five steps, indicating that they fail to gather extensive information beyond the immediate neighborhood of the starting node.
+Additionally, removing the influence of cycles results in an even greater decline in uninterrupted sequences.